The global non-linear stability of the Kerr-de Sitter family of black holes: Linear stability of the Kerr--de Sitter family

 Recall here that the map taking the initial data $(h'_0,k'_0)$ of the linearized Einstein equation to Cauchy data puts the initial data into the linearized wave map gauge, giving initial data for the linearized gauged Einstein equation; see Corollary~\ref{CorKdSInLin}.

 \begin{proof}[Proof of Theorem~\ref{ThmKdSLStabNaive}] Since the initial data $(h_0',k_0')$ satisfy the linearized constraint equations, the solution $r$ of the initial value problem also solves the linearized Einstein equation $D_{g_{b_0}}(\Ric+\Lambda)(r)=0$.
-Now, ESG implies that $r$ has an asymptotic expansion \eqref{EqKeyESGExpansion}, and all resonances $\sigma_j$ in the expansion satisfy $\Im\sigma_j\geq 0$; but then Lemma~\ref{LemmaKdSLStabLUEMS} shows that the part of the expansion of $r$ coming from a non-zero resonance $\sigma_j$ lies in the range of $\delta_{g_{b_0}}^*$, since such a part by itself is annihilated by $D_{g_{b_0}}(\Ric+\Lambda)$ due to the stationary nature of the operator $D_{g_{b_0}}(\Ric+\Lambda)$, as used in the proof of Lemma~\ref{LemmaKdSLStabLUEMS}.
-On the other hand, the part of the asymptotic expansion of $r$ coming from resonances at $0$ is covered by Theorem~\ref{ThmKeyUEMS} \itref{ItKeyUEMSZero}, which states that this part is equal to $g'_{b_0}(b')$ for some $b'\in T_{b_0}B$, plus an element in the range of $\delta_{g_{b_0}}^*$.
+Now, ESG implies that $r$ has an asymptotic expansion \eqref{EqKeyESGExpansion}, and all resonances $\sigma_j$ in the expansion satisfy $\Im\sigma_j\geq 0$; but then Lemma~\ref{LemmaUEMSWithLogs} shows that the part of the expansion of $r$ coming from a non-zero resonance $\sigma_j$ lies in the range of $\delta_{g_{b_0}}^*$, since such a part by itself is annihilated by $D_{g_{b_0}}(\Ric+\Lambda)$ due to the stationary nature of the operator $D_{g_{b_0}}(\Ric+\Lambda)$, as used in the proof of Lemma~\ref{LemmaUEMSWithLogs}.
+On the other hand, the part of the asymptotic expansion of $r$ coming from resonances at $0$ is covered by Theorem~\ref{ThmKeyUEMS} \eqref{ItKeyUEMSZero}, which states that this part is equal to $g'_{b_0}(b')$ for some $b'\in T_{b_0}B$, plus an element in the range of $\delta_{g_{b_0}}^*$.
 This proves the theorem. \end{proof}

-This proof, \emph{which only uses UEMS and ESG}, has a major shortcoming: It is not robust; changing the metric $g_{b_0}$ around which we linearize to any nearby Kerr--de~Sitter metric $g_b$, $b\neq b_0$, makes the argument collapse immediately, since it is then no longer clear why the parts of the asymptotic expansion corresponding to non-decaying resonances should be pure gauge modes, and why the zero resonance should behave as in part~\itref{ItKeyUEMSZero} of UEMS; recall here that we are only assuming UEMS for \emph{Schwarzschild}--de~Sitter parameters $b_0$.
-(In fact, we only assume UEMS for \emph{fixed} Schwarzschild--de~Sitter parameters $b_0$; so even for parameters $b=(\bhm,\bfzero)$ with $\bhm\neq\bhm[0]$, UEMS for the metric $g_b$ would not follow from this!
-But of course our proof of UEMS works for any subextremal Schwarzschild--de~Sitter metric, so the real issue is that UEMS does not automatically persist once one turns on the angular momentum.) \emph{If} we had proved UEMS for slowly rotating Kerr--de~Sitter spacetimes as well, the proof of Theorem~\ref{ThmKdSLStabNaive} would extend directly, giving the linear stability of slowly rotating Kerr--de~Sitter black holes.
+This proof, \emph{which only uses UEMS and ESG}, has a major shortcoming: it is not robust; changing the metric $g_{b_0}$ around which we linearize to any nearby Kerr--de~Sitter metric $g_b$, $b\neq b_0$, makes the argument collapse immediately, since it is then no longer clear why the parts of the asymptotic expansion corresponding to non-decaying resonances should be pure gauge modes, and why the zero resonance should behave as in part~\eqref{ItKeyUEMSZero} of UEMS; recall here that we are only assuming UEMS for \emph{Schwarzschild}--de~Sitter parameters $b_0$. \emph{If} we had proved UEMS for slowly rotating Kerr--de~Sitter spacetimes as well, the proof of Theorem~\ref{ThmKdSLStabNaive} would extend directly, giving the linear stability of slowly rotating Kerr--de~Sitter black holes.
 We choose a different, much more robust, conceptually cleaner and computationally much simpler path, which will lead to the proof of non-linear stability later.

 The additional input that has not been used above, which however allows for a robust proof, is the existence of a stable constraint propagation equation (SCP).
 Using the notation of Theorem~\ref{ThmKdSLStabNaive} and its proof, SCP ensures that all non-decaying modes in the asymptotic expansion of $r$, apart from those coming from the linearized Kerr--de~Sitter family, are pure gauge modes, i.e.\ lie in the range of $\delta_{g_{b_0}}^*$, \emph{regardless} of whether the Cauchy data of $r$ satisfy the linearized constraint equations.